tania-zubrienko/walk-my-dog/README.md

 <h4>User Roles:</h4>

-Admin: Has access to all user profiles, enabling the viewing and deletion of information as needed.
+Admin: Has access to all user profiles, enabling the viewing and deleting information as needed.
 Client (Pet Owner): Can access the platform to view a map displaying available pet care services.
-By selecting specific criteria and pressing a button, the map displays markers corresponding to services in the user's neighborhood.
+The map displays markers corresponding to services in the user's neighborhood by selecting specific criteria and pressing a button.
 Additionally, users can view registered pet carers in their area.
 Pet Carer: Accesses services similar to clients but with a focus on managing bookings.
 Carers can accept or cancel assigned bookings.

 Geolocation: